dice-project/DICE-Configuration-BO4CO/README.md

 ## Complementary materials
 * [Paper](https://arxiv.org/pdf/1606.06543v1) is the key paper about BO4CO.
-* [wiki](https://github.com/dice-project/DICE-Configuration-BO4CO/wiki): provides more details about the tool and setting up the environment.
+* [Wiki](https://github.com/dice-project/DICE-Configuration-BO4CO/wiki) provides more details about the tool and setting up the environment.
-* [data](https://zenodo.org/record/56238) is the experimental datasets.
+* [Data](https://zenodo.org/record/56238) is the experimental datasets.
 * [presentation] (www.slideshare.net/pooyanjamshidi/transfer-learning-for-optimal-configuration-of-big-data-software) is a presentation about the tool and our experimental results.
-* [gitxiv] (http://gitxiv.com/posts/5XkMY4C3hXScwZ3Tw/an-uncertainty-aware-approach-to-optimal-configuration-of) is all research materials about the tool in one link.
+* [Gitxiv] (http://gitxiv.com/posts/5XkMY4C3hXScwZ3Tw/an-uncertainty-aware-approach-to-optimal-configuration-of) is all research materials about the tool in one link.
 * [TL4CO](https://github.com/dice-project/DICE-Configuration-TL4CO) is the DevOps enabled configuration optimization tool.

 ### [Paper]